Woman sitting facing a lake | How To Set and Maintain Healthy Boundaries for Your Emotional Well-Being

 • If I go over [x amount of time] on a certain app, then I will adhere to the timing restriction I put on my phone.

-For a lot of people, maintaining and enforcing boundaries can be difficult.
+For many people, maintaining and enforcing boundaries can be difficult.
 It may involve some hard or awkward conversations with people you love, and you may find people aren’t as accommodating to your emotions as you may have expected.
 However, at the end of the day, your emotional and physical well-being is crucial.

 When maintaining your boundaries, it’s important to keep these things in mind: